Published: December 6, 2022

 As mentioned above, an old process names almost represented the smallest dimension of that process (the line width of the gate electrode of the transistor).
 As far as I have experienced, this was generally correct up to 65 nm.
 The reason I wrote “generally” is that the smallest dimension of the 65 nm process was 60 nm, for example, and there were some such differences.
 After that (I have not actually experienced the next generation after 65 nm, i.e., after 45 nm, so this is just what I have heard), however, it seems that it has become increasingly difficult to simply make transistors smaller with the same trend without changing the structure of transistors.
 Although various technologies have been introduced to overcome these difficulties, the most advanced transistors have a three-dimensional (3D) structure because the conventional planar (2D) structure of the transistor can no longer maintain the trend.

-The line width of the gate electrode in the 7 nm and 5 nm processes that employ transistors with cutting-edge three-dimensional structures is more than 10nm.
+The most advanced processes (7nm, 5nm, or 3nm), as of early 2025, using the latest 3D transistor structures and the latest EUV lithography technology appear to have gate electrode line width (gate length) of at least 10nm.
 There is a huge gap between the process name and the reality.
 If someone tells this to an engineer who was actively involved in process development in the 1990s, I think many of them will be surprised.
 They will say, “I wonder what the numbers in process names are all about.”

 International Technology Roadmap for Semiconductors (ITRS)